-Because the activities eligible for funding under the Direct Component and Spill Impact Component are nearly identical, and the requirements for both the Multiyear Implementation Plan and the State Expenditure Plan are similar, the State of Louisiana has elected to combine these two plans into a single document entitled “RESTORE Act Multiyear Implementation and Expenditure Plan,” which is guided by the state’s Comprehensive Master Plan for a Sustainable Coast.
+Because the activities eligible for funding under the Direct Component and Spill Impact Component are nearly identical, and the requirements for both the Direct Component’s Multiyear Implementation Plan and the Spill Impact Component’s State Expenditure Plan are similar, the State of Louisiana has elected to combine these two plans into a single document – the “RESTORE Plan” – which is guided by the state’s Comprehensive Master Plan for a Sustainable Coast.

-On May 20, 2015, Louisiana released its draft State RESTORE Plan for public comment.
-The comments the State were received were generally positive.
+On May 20, 2015, Louisiana released its initial draft State RESTORE Plan for use of then-available Direct Component funds for public comment.
+At the time, the amount of Spill Impact Component funds was unknown because the allocation formula had not yet been developed by the Council.
+The comments the State received on the initial draft plan were generally positive.

 Accordingly, on July 15, 2015, the State submitted its plan to the U.S. Department of Treasury (“Treasury”) for approval as a prerequisite under the RESTORE Act for requesting and receiving Direct Component funds.